facebookexperimental/Recoil/docs/docs/basic-tutorial/performance.md

 ### `<TodoListFilters />`

-This component is subcribed to `todoListFilterState`, so it will re-render when either that state changes or when its parent component, `TodoList`, re-renders.
+This component is subscribed to `todoListFilterState`, so it will re-render when either that state changes or when its parent component, `TodoList`, re-renders.

 ### `<TodoListStats />`